Women’s basketball has exploded, yet fans are still underserved.

 Branding

-The Queens Court brand embodies empowerment and visibility of women’s basketball.
+The Queens Court logo and name embody the empowerment and visibility of women’s basketball.
 It draws inspiration from the authority of royalty paired with the energy of the game.
-A bold purple and gold palette, crown brandmark and dynamic imagery convey pride and and momentum.
+A bold purple and gold palette, crown brandmark and dynamic imagery convey pride and momentum.

 Home Page